ArtFXDev/silex-doc/docs/td/Silex/SocketService/events.md

-Event are not a socket.io object, it's just custom object to structure this app.
+Events are not a socket.io object, it's just custom object to structure this app.

 An event contains the "real" code executed, is the main core of each behaviour.